ezr1verL/AI-Infrastructure-Capital-Allocation/research/01_power_constraint.md

-# AI Infrastructure Research Framework
+# AI Infrastructure Capital Allocation Research Framework

-## Page 1: Power Constraint Thesis Validation
+## Module 1: Power Constraint Thesis Validation

-**Core validation question:** Is power availability a credible investment constraint for AI infrastructure over the next decade?
+**Investment research question:** How should long-term investors evaluate capital allocation across the AI infrastructure value chain if power availability becomes a binding constraint on deployment?

+**Validation question:** Is the power-constraint thesis sufficiently supported by current evidence to justify further investment research?

-**Working conclusion:** Based on current evidence, power availability is a credible investment constraint for AI infrastructure, but severity is regional and scenario-dependent.
+**Working conclusion:** Current evidence suggests that power availability should be treated as a credible investment constraint for AI infrastructure.
+However, the severity of that constraint is regional, scenario-dependent, and subject to meaningful execution uncertainty.

-**Research positioning:** This page is not a stock recommendation.
-It is an evidence-weighted research framework for testing whether power availability should be treated as a gating variable in AI infrastructure analysis.
+**Research positioning:** This module is not intended to provide investment recommendations.
+Instead, it evaluates whether the underlying thesis is sufficiently supported to justify further research into regional power markets, infrastructure value chains, and long-term capital allocation.

 ### Reliability Score

-5 = primary source with official forecast or empirical dataset
+**5** = Primary source with official forecasts, empirical datasets, or grid-operator planning documents

-4 = authoritative research source with transparent scenarios or acknowledged uncertainty
+**4** = Authoritative research with transparent methodology, scenario assumptions, or acknowledged uncertainty

-3 = credible policy or expert source, useful mainly for interpretation or counterargument
+**3** = Credible policy, industry, or expert analysis used primarily for interpretation, context, or counterarguments

 ### Evidence Type

-Forecast = forward-looking demand or capacity estimate
+**Forecast** — Forward-looking demand, capacity, or planning projections.

-Historical Dataset = measured historical electricity, load, or queue data
+**Historical Dataset** — Measured electricity, load, generation, or interconnection data.

-Grid Operator = ISO/RTO or reliability planning source
+**Grid Operator** — ISO/RTO planning, reliability, or operational publications.

-Policy / Government = public agency analysis or policy-relevant research
+**Policy / Government** — Public agency research or policy-related analysis.

-Counterargument = uncertainty, downside, or methodological caution
+**Counterargument** — Evidence highlighting uncertainty, downside scenarios, or methodological limitations.

-Industry Research = credible industry research with scenario assumptions
+**Industry Research** — Credible third-party research with transparent assumptions.

 ## Evidence Tracker